Sargueil-CiTCoM/ipasuite-docs/source/run.md

 ## Initialize your project

 1. Activate your environment `conda activate rnasique`
-2. Generate your project folder `rnasique init [name of your project]`
+2. Generate your project folder `rnasique init [project]`

-Since you generated your project, you can access it [TODO] explain acccess
+A project folder will be created with all the necessary files for workflow execution You can access this folder by a file browser or doing `cd [name of your project]`

 ## Configure your project